zukyoo/UKAQN/README.md

 - Download the latest version from [Releases](https://github.com/zukyoo/UKAQN/releases).
 - Put the exe anywhere accessable.
 - Run it and you're done!
+- (Recommended) Disable Discord Rich Presence setting in osu! as it may overlap UK!AQN's Rich Presence.

 ## Building from Source